xNicklaj/Butter/Docs/Runtime_Sets.md

 Scriptable Objects also allow to easily keep track of objects (or script instances) via runtime sets, that basically are just scriptable lists that guarantee unique items.

-There are two ways to go about creating runtime sets: if you want to save reference to the GameObjects you can use the component integrated with Simple SOAP, otherwise you'll have to derive its base class to create your own component.
+There are two ways to go about creating runtime sets: if you want to save reference to the GameObjects you can use the component integrated with Butter otherwise you'll have to derive its base class to create your own component.

 ### Keeping track of Game Objects
 This is the easiest method, as it doesn't require any additional code at all to work.

 Let's assume we have a simple spawning script that spawns enemies.
 Enemies come from a prefab `PEnemy`.
-As usual, to create a new runtime set right click in the asset explorer `Create > Simple SOAP > Runtime Sets > GameObject Runtime Set`.
+As usual, to create a new runtime set right click in the asset explorer `Create > Butter > Runtime Sets > GameObject Runtime Set`.

 ![](/Docs/Assets/Runtime_Set.png)